AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-deliveries.md

 >[!NOTE]
 >
->Exemples and procedure for defining queries are presented in [this section](../../workflow/using/designing-queries.md).
+>Examples and procedure for defining queries are presented in [this section](../../workflow/using/designing-queries.md).

 The left-hand section of the editor contains a library of graphical objects representing activities.
 The first tab contains the targeting activities, and the second tab contains the flow-control activities, which are used occasionally to coordinate targeting activities.